clevermethod/lessons-sass/README.md

 ~~~~

 #### Rules about Rules
+#### Nesting
-The main pitfall with starting out with sass is creating nesting hell; where, seemingly logical nesting in your scss file creates unmanageably long and non-overridable rules.
+The main pitfall with starting out using sass is creating nesting hell; where, seemingly logical nesting in your scss file creates unmanageably long and non-overridable rules in your output file.

-But, there is an easy solution and 2 general rules-of-thumb to follow (granted there are some cases the break this mold).
+But, there is an easy solution using these 2 general rules-of-thumb (granted there are some cases that break this mold).
-Do not add more selectors (id, class, tag) in your rules than necessary &
+1. Do not add more selectors (id, class, tag) in your rules than necessary
-The more repeated an html element on the page, the lower down a nest it will go.
+2. The less repeated an html element on the page, the higher in a nest it will go.

 **do:**
 ~~~~
+// scss
 body{ // only <html> is higher than <body>
 }
-section{ // may be more than one, but is high level enough
+section{ // may be more than one, but is high level
     span{
     }
 }